 Step Three: Submit Applications in a Timely Manner

 - QMBCs.
-By June 1, the QMBC must deliver completed applications to Commerce’s World Trade Center office in Baltimore, upon which Commerce will issue a user name and application number to the QMBC.
-Then, on July 1, the QMBC must electronically submit their application on the credit website using their user name and application number.
+The Form B QMBC application must be submitted through the online system first before submitting Form A. Upon submission of Form A, Commerce will issue a username and application number to the QMBC.
+Then, the QMBC must electronically submit their application on the credit website using their username and application number.

 - Investors.
 Between 30 and 60 days prior to making a qualifying investment, investors must submit their completed application to Commerce.

 Within 30 days of receiving the investor application, Commerce will issue an Initial Tax Credit Certification that either rejects or approves the credit (along with verification of the amount approved).
 If the credit is approved, the investor then has 30 days to invest in the QMBC.

 Once the investment is complete, the investor has 10 days to provide written notice and supporting documentation to Commerce.
 Based on the investment amount, Commerce will issue a final tax credit certificate, with which the investor can receive credit against their Maryland income tax liability.